“This was the moment when even energetic Romans

 When we remember someone, help, listen, encourage, share with them, when we advocate for justice and give selflessly to help life giving projects, when we carve out space in our calendars and days, and within ourselves to receive him and be still and humble and prayerful before him…we have read the signs, and are being read by others as signs of that love.

-May you be blessed this Advent and Christmas and a peaceful 2022.
+May you be blessed this Christmas and have a peaceful 2024.

 Back to Archive